-Let me weave for you the fascinating stories of the Boyne Valley, birthplace of Ireland’s Ancient East – from the land-thirsty kings to saints and scholars – as we make our way through an immersive journey of discovery off the beaten track – through 5,000 years of ancient Irish history – past the landmarks and locations that have played host to great deeds and legends.
+Let us weave for you the fascinating stories of the Boyne Valley, birthplace of Ireland’s Ancient East – a blend from the land-thirsty kings to saints and scholars – as we wind our way through an immersive journey of discovery, off the beaten track – through 5,000 years of ancient Irish history – past the landmarks and locations that have played host to great deeds and legends.

 On windswept hills, in small green fields, or simply at a bend in the road – the stories here are never far away.
 They are written on the land.
 And echo in the voices of the locals.

 “Tell me a story; spin me a tale” …..
 Are you ready?

 Fadó Fadó- "Long, long ago" - one thousand years before the pyramids, people here built the tallest building in the world, and aligned it with the sun’s rays.

 Fifteen hundred years ago, Europe’s pilgrims crossed mountains, heath and bog to Ireland’s first University.
 The legendary High Kings ruled on the Hill of Tara, and oversaw the AonachTailteann– the Teltown Fair, where the pre-Olympic Games of Ireland took place.
 The Normans arrived in the 12th century and left behind Trim Castle, Ireland’s largest Anglo Norman castle (filming location for “Braveheart”).